-The project started as a collaboration between scholars at the University of Oxford and Royal Holloway, University of London, and is now based in Oxford in collaboration with the University Music Faculty and the Bodleian Library.
-DIAMM has created an electronic archive of more than 14,000 images, to assure their permanent preservation, and is able to present a significant number of them through this website to facilitate detailed study of this music and its sources.
+The project started as a collaboration between Margaret Bent (University of Oxford) and Andrew Wathey (Royal Holloway, University of London), and is now based in Oxford in collaboration with the University Music Faculty and the Bodleian Library.
+DIAMM has created an electronic archive of more than 45,000 images, to assure their permanent preservation, and is able to present a significant number of them through this website to facilitate detailed study of this music and its sources.

 The sources archived include all the currently known sources of polyphony up to 1550 in the UK (almost all sources up to 1450 are available for study through this website); all the ‘complete’ manuscripts in the UK; a small number of important representative manuscripts from continental Europe; a significant portion of fragments from 1300-1450 from Belgium, France, Italy, Switzerland and Spain.
 Such a collection of images, created under strict protocols to ensure parity across such a varied collection, has never before been possible, and represents an extraordinary resource for study of the repertory as a whole.
 Although these manuscripts have been widely studied since their gradual emergence over the past century, dealing with the repertory as a whole has been hampered by the very wide geographical spread of the manuscripts and the limitations of microfilm or older b/w photography.
 Fragments are far more numerous than complete sources, but most of them are the sole remaining representatives of lost manuscripts.
 Some are barely legible and hard to place and interpret.
 They amount to a rich but widely scattered resource that has been relatively neglected, partly because of difficulty of access, legibility and comparison of materials that are vulnerable to damage and loss.

 The project has always aimed to improve its technical capability in line with developments in software and hardware.
 Equipment and software are constantly upgraded, and working policies are under review at all times to ensure the highest photographic quality and broadest application of technical advances to extract information from the images.